laurentperrinet/laurentperrinet.github.io/content/talk/2012-01-24-edinburgh/index.md

   those measured by Bosking et al. (1997), with shorter-range correlations and less emphasis on collinear continuations.
 This prediction can be tested in future experiments on matching groups of animals reared in different environments.
-authors:
+featured: false
+categories:
+- Behavioural Neuroscience
+- NeuroAI & Machine Learning
+- Visual Neuroscience
+tags:
+- bayesian-modelling
-- Laurent U Perrinet
+- primary-visual-cortex
-- David Fitzpatrick
+- sparse-coding
+projects:
-- James A Bednar
+- tout-public
-date: 2012-01-24 13:00:00
+publication: '*A  seminar from the Institute for Adaptive and Neural Computation (ANC)*'
 event: A seminar from the Institute for Adaptive and Neural Computation (ANC)
 event_url: http://www.anc.ed.ac.uk/events/anc-dtc-seminar-laurent-perrinet
-featured: false
+location: Room IF 4.31/4.33, Institute for Adaptive and Neural Computation (ANC) at the University of Edinburgh
 links:
 - name: Conference
   url: http://www.anc.ed.ac.uk/events/anc-dtc-seminar-laurent-perrinet
 - name: URL
   url: https://laurentperrinet.github.io/talk/2012-01-24-edinburgh/
-location: Room IF 4.31/4.33, Institute for Adaptive and Neural Computation (ANC) at the University of Edinburgh
-publication: '*A  seminar from the Institute for Adaptive and Neural Computation (ANC)*'
-title: 'Edge statistics in natural images versus laboratory animal environments: implications for understanding lateral connectivity in V1'
-tags:
-- bayesian-modelling
-- primary-visual-cortex
-- sparse-coding
-categories:
-- Behavioural Neuroscience
-- NeuroAI & Machine Learning
-- Visual Neuroscience
-projects:
-- tout-public
 ---
 * See a followup in {{< cite page="/publication/perrinet-bednar-15" view="1" >}}